Synesso/scala-stellar-sdk/README.md

 If you'd like to contribute new ideas, bug fixes or help to build out a planned feature, please take a look at the [current open issues](https://github.com/Synesso/scala-stellar-sdk/issues), or join the [gitter channel](https://gitter.im/scala-stellar-sdk/community) to discuss your thoughts.

+To get started developing on the SDK itself, see the [DEV](https://github.com/Synesso/scala-stellar-sdk/blob/master/DEV.md) notes.

 If you've found this SDK helpful and you'd like to donate, the address is [![Donate](https://img.shields.io/keybase/xlm/jem.svg)](https://keybase.io/jem)

 ## Ack